Draeken/articles/js/04BuildOurOwnUILibReact/design-system.md

 keyboard shortcut for focusing any component in the app (like when you want to open a file on IDE)

 # Components
+Main component should regroup one view and actions that can be taken by user, related to that view (eg: filtering view, edit, etc)
+Assistive should be another related view that can help user take decision.
+Alternative view: an alternative view should not be another assistive component, but rather a view which share the same context (filter) than the original view.
+On desktop these views could be side by side, but on mobile, user should switch with a control within the component (not via bottom bar as it reserved for navigating to another component).

 There are small component - button, dropdown, input, and complexe one which contains many small components - assistive or main components.
 How to design them?
 Could the grid system be useful?